ELM Responsible Investments Global Fund Impact Report

 Impact:

 ASML has made significant contributions to the semiconductor industry and global technological advancements.
-In 2023, the company shipped 54 EUV systems, a critical technology for producing the most advanced chips used in high-performance computing and AI applications.
-These systems have enabled semiconductor manufacturers to achieve higher productivity and lower energy consumption, supporting the development of more efficient and powerful electronic devices.The company has a goal to be net zero emissions in their operations by 2025 and be net zero in their supply chain by 2030 and net zero in their product use by 2040.
+The company is the only producer of EUV systems, a critical technology for producing the most advanced chips used in high-performance computing and AI applications.
+These systems have enabled semiconductor manufacturers to achieve higher productivity and lower energy consumption, supporting the development of more efficient and powerful electronic devices.

 Software companies are integral to the global economy, offering a vast array of benefits that span various sectors.
 Their importance is especially highlighted in the productivity gains they unlock for small businesses, students, and workers, which in turn drives economic growth.
 Additionally, the sustainability credentials of these companies are becoming increasingly vital.